-Missed quizzes: Considering that your lowest quiz mark will be dropped, we will not accept any excuses for missed or late quiz submissions.
+Missed quizzes: Considering that your lowest quiz mark will be dropped, we will not accept any excuses for missed quiz.
 We do not accept the Student Declaration of Absence form for missed quizzes.

 Missed midterm exams: If a student misses one of the midterms for a valid reason, as defined in Section 16.8 of the University Calendar, then the weight of the missed midterm will be added to the final exam.